 Our ski experts have hand-picked the best French ski resorts for families.
-Finding the right ski resort that the whole family will enjoy is important.
+Finding the right family skiing resort that everyone will enjoy is important.
 It’s likely you’ll be in need of a great ski school to keep the kids busy.
 Family skiing in France will require a variety of pistes to challenge the adults, as well as plenty of activities that you can enjoy together.
 A newcomer to the French Alps won’t take long to see why the country’s skiing culture is as celebrated as it is.
 France boasts some of the finest skiing in Europe, with stunning scenery and slopes that cater for all abilities.
 So, if you’re considering a ski holiday with the little ones, here are the best family ski resorts in France.

 Britons have been coming to Les Gets with their families since the middle of the last century.
 The ski resort not only boasts a diverse selection of slopes appropriate for all abilities, but it is also a true Alpine spirit when it comes to cuisine.
 To recharge after a day on the slopes, try the warming staple of the Savoy region, the tartiflette.
 This dish of potatoes roasted with lardons and reblochon is a first-class choice for ravenous skiers of all ages.

 Les Gets has a reputation for being one of the best French ski resorts for families proven by the ‘Famille Plus Montagne’ label it has been awarded.
 This accolade recognises its impressive facilities and services for children.
 A great example of its child-friendly facilities is the Le Grand Cry area.
 This themed section of the mountain is dedicated to children, with gentle runs offering a safe place to learn away from the main pistes.
 We highly recommend Les Gets for family skiing in France.